 - What kind of support it has

-Each of these have misconceptions that can cause frustrations for both the lab team and the software developer.
-We review a different point in each part of this blog, aiming to help you understand what might work best for you.
+Each of these can cause frustrations for both the lab team and the integration software developer.
+We aim to help you understand what might work best for you.
 Finally, we look at what can happen if you just want a quick integration.

 1: What level of functionality do I need?

-Ideally, this integration between sample management software and lab automation will also automate and manage workflows to reduce operator workloads and human error.
+Ideally, this integration between sample management or LIMS software and lab automation will also automate and manage workflows to reduce operator workloads and human error.

-However, there are different levels of integration which have different capabilities and take different amounts of work to achieve.
+However, there are different levels of integration which have different capabilities, and which take different amounts of work to achieve.
 So:

-- An integration that transfers results data to inventory will not automate a process unless it is also designed to do that.
+- A simple integration that transfers results data to inventory will not automate a process.

 - Results may not be transferred to inventory in real time, unless that is a requirement of the integration.

-How do you know what is needed or included when specifying your integration?
+How do you judge what is needed or included when specifying your integration?
 It helps if you understand the levels of integration available, which are:

 Level 2: Workflow-led integration by verified file exchange

-When your sample management software or LIMS has a workflow, this allows for a two-way integration where instrument operators get guidance from the LIMS of what actions are required next, in clear workflow steps.
-Expert operators still need to write the protocols for instrumentation.
-A verified file exchange process with the sample management software, which is frequently automated, creates sample pick list files for the work protocols and then imports results data in real time to provide auditable updates to the inventory.
+When your sample management software or LIMS has a workflow, this allows for a two-way integration where the LIMS guides instrument operators on what actions are required next.
+Individual instrument protocols still need to be written by expert operators.
+A verified file exchange process, which is frequently automated, uses the inventory to create sample lists for the instrument protocols and then imports results data into the inventory in real time to provide auditable updates.

-This medium level of integration can reduce operator workloads, not only by providing guidance but by performing automatic calculations that also reduce human error.
-However the integration is still not very flexible as it requires instrument experts to write or update protocols for any change in the workflow.
+This medium level of integration can reduce operator workloads by providing guidance and automating calculations to reduce human error.
+However the integration may not be very flexible as any change in the workflow requires experts to write or update instrument protocols.

 Level 3: Driven instrument integration

-A direct or driven integration is where your sample management software ‘drives’ instrumentation directly through the equipment’s Application Programming Interface (API) and creates the work protocols required for you.
-The two-way data transfers are automatically managed and verified to update inventory and audit trail in real time.
-This level of integration frees operators from having to learn how to write protocols for each individual instrument and means runs can easily be performed by less experienced operators.
+A direct or driven integration is where your sample management software ‘drives’ instrumentation directly through the equipment’s Application Programming Interface (API).
+It creates the work protocols required for you and automatically updates the inventory and audit trail in real time.
+This means operators don't have to know how to write protocols to use instruments.

-Driven integration makes processing highly efficient but is complex to write, as it often brings equipment from different automation vendors into one seamlessly managed system with a single interface.
-For this reason, it costs more and takes longer, but it brings swift returns on investment for busy labs through error reduction as well as efficiency.
+Driven integrations are more complex to create, as they gather equipment from different automation vendors into one seamlessly system with a single interface.
+They cost more, but bring swift return on investment for busy labs through workflow efficiencies and error reduction.

 Titian Software offer a guide to the pros and cons of the various levels of integration for different lab equipment in the white paper: ‘Integration Strategies for Digitising your Lab’.
 You can download it here.